oaeproject/Hilary/README.md

 #### Build the docker image locally

 ```
-docker-compose create # this will build the hilary:latest image
+docker-compose create --build # this will build the hilary:latest image

+# NOTE: if the previous step fails due to network problems, try changing the DNS server to Google's: 8.8.8.8 or 8.8.4.4

 docker-compose up

 # as a temporary measure, we will need to start hilary again to make sure it boots after cassandra: